10 Outdoor Staging Tips for Selling Your Home

 2. Focus on your front yard

-And revive tired flower beds with colorful annuals suited to your climate: Marigolds and petunias are great for warmer environments, pansies and calendula thrive in cooler temperatures.
+Revive tired flower beds with colorful annuals suited to your climate: Marigolds and petunias are great for warmer environments, while pansies and calendula thrive in cooler temperatures.

-You can tackle your front yard yourself, but it’s probably worth hiring a professional landscaper to really spiff it out.
+You can tackle your front yard yourself, but it’s probably worth hiring a professional landscaper to really spiff it up.

 A yard that has been staged to sell.